 The Sound of Music tour has been the most popular one for the past four decades.
 You’ll find a number of different companies offering the tour, but Salzburg Sightseeing was the original tour company for Sound of Music tours.
 In fact, the Albus company they use was involved in making the movie in 1964.
 It was their bus Maria took in the film.

 You can also do the tour on your own.
 Visit the Salzburg Tourism website for details on how to get to each location.
 The site also offers information on the ability to stay at Leopoldskron Palace, used for a number of scenes in the movie.
-A package is offered which includes two nights stay, and the Original Sound of Music Tour.

 Try a River Cruise